teoaldridge/react-custom-hooks/README.md

 I did this exercise as part of my studies with React - The Complete Guide (incl Hooks, React Router, Redux) by Maximillian Schwarzmuller https://www.udemy.com/course/react-the-complete-guide-incl-redux/

+In this exercise, I learned and practiced:

+- Building a Custom Http hook
+- Using the Custom Http Hook
+- Adjusting the Custom Hook Logic
+- Using the Custom Hook in multiple Components

 To run locally:
 - Download the project files into a local folder